-Most tourist sites are within the city centre, which is easy to get around on foot; however, there is an extensive public transport network consisting of buses, trolley buses, minibuses and a fast new 3-line underground metro service that requires a standard ticket for a 90-minute usage span.
+Most tourist sites are within the city centre, which is easy to get around on foot; however, there is an extensive public transport network consisting of buses, trolley buses, minibuses and a fast three-line underground metro service.
 The metro is especially useful to get to Piraeus to catch a boat to the islands.
-The metro stations double as impressive archaeological art and artefact galleries.
-Transport is cheap, but often overcrowded especially during the siesta rush hour between 1pm and 3pm, and operates until midnight.
+Transport is cheap, but often overcrowded, especially during the siesta rush hour (1-3pm), and operates until midnight.
 A limited night bus service operates along major routes.
-Bus and metro tickets are not transferable, but a daily pass can be used on both; single tickets or packets of 10 must be bought in advance and validated when getting on.
+Bus and metro tickets are not transferable, but a daily pass can be used on both.

 Become our Athens Travel Expert